-When you inherit a property in Spain, there is a high chance you must pay inheritance tax.
+When you inherit property in Spain, there is a high chance you must pay an inheritance tax.
 This tax is based on the inherited property value and its location.

-Read on for how to calculate your inheritance tax in Spain, and all the ways you can lower the tax rate for yourself.
+Read on to learn how to calculate your inheritance tax in Spain, and how to lower the tax rate for yourself.

-You already know that if the property is located in a popular area, the value of the property you inherit could be very high.
-On the other hand, if it is located in an agricultural area, the property’s value could be very low.
+You probably already know that if the property is located in a popular area, the value of the property is higher.
+On the other hand, when located in an agricultural area of Spain, the property’s value could be low in comparison.

-Your inheritance tax in Spain is based on the value of the property you inherit, in addition to a few more factors.
+That said, your inheritance tax in Spain is based on the value of the property, in addition to a few more factors!

-Calculate Inheritance tax in Spain with the following:
+Calculate the Inheritance tax in Spain with the following:

-The amount of tax you have to pay also is influenced by the property’s location.
-Besides the type of area, the value is also influenced by the Spanish autonomous region where the property is located.
+The amount of tax you pay varies by the property’s location.
+Besides the type of area, the value fluctuates based on the Spanish autonomous region of the property’s location.
 This is because Spain has many autonomous regions and communities, and each has its own approach to taxes.
 All in all, this makes taxation in Spain challenging.

 To begin, you must pay inheritance tax even if you do not inherit the entire property.
-So, if your parents leave you a house and you rent part of the property, you will still have to pay inheritance tax on the home’s value, even if you do not immediately inherit it.
+So, if your parents leave you a house and you rent part of the property, you will still have to pay inheritance tax.
+You’ll pay it based on the home’s value, even if you do not immediately inherit it.

 Next, the Spanish federal and regional governments impose a higher inheritance tax than many European Union countries.
 For example, if you inherit a property in France, you don’t pay inheritance tax.
 If you inherit a property in Spain, however, you will have to pay an inheritance tax.
-And that tax can be as high as 32% of the estate’s value (plus any other assets owned by your relative).
+And that tax can be as high as 32% of the estate’s value.
+Keep in mind that is in addition to other assets owned by your relative.

-If you plan to leave a Spanish property in your will, it is vital to understand the inheritance tax in Spain to plan your estate.
-This will allow you to determine whether it is better to leave your property to your family members, or to sell it to pay the tax.
+Now let’s say you plan to leave a Spanish property in your will.
+It is vital to understand the inheritance tax in Spain to plan your estate.
+You should determine whether it is better to leave your property to your family members, or to sell it to pay the tax.

 The Spanish government calculates inheritance tax based on the property’s value and other assets owned by the person who passed away.